-If your income isn’t regular or reliable but you have a lot of money in savings, proving this can't hurt.
+If your income isn’t regular or reliable, but you have a lot of money in savings, proving this can't hurt.
 Have evidence of any assets or savings you have readily available in the form of bank statements.
-Keep in mind that most landlords don't care much about non-cash assets, or even large, cash-filled bank accounts - they're focused on credits scores and income.
+Keep in mind that most landlords don't care much about non-cash assets, or even large, cash-filled bank accounts—they're focused on credits scores and income.

 Professional or personal reference letter

-Step 3: Add a guarantor to your application
+3. Add a guarantor to your application

-Step 4: Bring in a co-signer
+4. Bring in a co-signer

 A co-signer is different from a guarantor because they'll sign the lease with you and have the same rights as a tenant that you do.
 In a roommate situation where you're both on the lease, you and your roommate would be co-signers.
-If you can find someone that you would like to live with—or grant access to your space—and they have better credit, then apply with them.
+If you can find someone that you would like to live with—or grant access to your space—and they have better credit than you, then apply with them.

-Step 5: Try to negotiate
+5. Try to negotiate